adrien-mogenet/adrien-mogenet.github.io/index.md

 * Setting policies to fight the climate crisis
 * Decisions in sports (strategies, hiring decisions)
-* Group decisions in organisations
+* Group decisions in organizations
 * Economic decisions (auction theory, game theory)
-* Boards decisions in large organisations
+* Boards decisions in large organizations
 * Moral dilemmas, applied at a large scale
 * Decisions in early-stage startups